hashirkhanfr/synthwave-landing-page/README.md

-# odin-landing-page
+# synthwave-landing-page

-A cool looking landing page
+A clean landing page forked from MaxLedx/odin-landing-page to improve and experiment my own ideas

 ## Applied skills
 - Basic HTML